Blendify/blender-manual/trunk/blender_docs/manual/rigging/armatures/visualization.rst

    in *Object Mode* and *Pose Mode*, by the shape of a chosen object (see `Shaped Bones`_ for details).
 Delay Refresh
-   When enabled, the bone doesn't deform its children when manipulating the bone in pose mode.
+   When enabled, the bone does not deform its children when manipulating the bone in pose mode.

 Shaped Bones